youchainhq/you-solidity/docs/frequently-asked-questions.rst

 In this case, the mapping of the struct being copied over into the userList is ignored as there is no "list of mapped keys".
 Therefore it is not possible to find out which values should be copied over.

-How do I initialize a contract with only a specific amount of wei?
+How do I initialize a contract with only a specific amount of lu?
 ==================================================================

 Currently the approach is a little ugly, but there is little that can be done to improve it.